 Backup withholding is not an additional tax.
-Any amounts withheld under the backup withholding rules from a payment to you generally will be allowed as a refund or a credit against your U.S. federal income tax liability as long as you provide the required information to the IRS.
+Any amounts withheld under the backup withholding rules from a payment to you will generally be allowed as a refund or a credit against your U.S. federal income tax liability as long as you provide the required information to the IRS.
+U.S. Holders may be subject to additional filing or reporting requirements as a result of purchasing, owning or disposing of a note.